sh13y/Collaborative-Notepad/CONTRIBUTING.md

 ```
 - Go to your fork on GitHub
 - Click "New Pull Request"
+- **Important**: Ensure your PR targets the `main` branch (not v2.0.0)
 - Provide a clear description of what you've changed
+- Link to the issue you're solving (e.g., "Closes #123")

+## Review Process
+- Maintainers will review your PR within 2-3 days
+- You may be asked to make changes
+- Once approved, a maintainer will merge your PR

 ## Types of Contributions We Welcome